desihub/qlf/README.md

 This tutorial applies to Red Hat 7-based Linux distributions (CentOS 7, etc.).
 To run on Debian based distributions, the procedure is practically similar, but using apt-get instead of yum.

-First, install git (if not already installed):

-$ sudo yum install git

-Install the mirror definitions to postgresql94:
+First, install the mirror definitions to postgresql94:

 $ sudo yum localinstall http://yum.postgresql.org/9.4/redhat/rhel-6-x86_64/pgdg-centos94-9.4-1.noarch.rpm

-Install postgresql94-server (it installs postgresql94 as dependency):

-$ sudo yum install postgresql94-server

-We also need python-pip, which requires epel repository to be able to install:
+Install postgresql94-server, git (to clone the repository), and epel-release (to install python-pip):

-$ sudo yum install epel-release
+$ sudo yum install postgresql94-server git epel-release

+Now that we have epel, we're able to install python-pip:

 $ sudo yum install python-pip